Fluid model of a black hole-string transition: Conclusion and discussions

+In this paper, we have taken non-linear effects of gravity into account and found that the size of the bound state is slightly larger than the Schwarzschild radius in the low temperature limit.
+Our solution is valid at arbitrarily low temperatures and gives a description even in the black hole phase, contrary to the naive expectation.
+The smoothness of the solution, as a function of the temperature, implies that the transition between the self-gravitating strings and black holes takes place continuously, and there is no discontinuity between two phases.
+In this sense, it might be inappropriate to call it a phase transition, but a discontinuity might be found by taking corrections into account.

-Although we obtained a horizonless geometry which approximately behaves as a black hole in the low temperature limit, it would not be very clear whether our solution in low temperatures gives true picture of real black holes or just indicates the transition to black holes.
-Here, we think of the possibility of the approximate black hole without the exact event horizon.
-It is sometimes considered that such geometries cannot be realized because of the Buchdahl theorem.
-However, our solution does not satisfy the Buchdahl inequality.
-The winding string fluid has negative energy density, which is assumed not to exist in the Buchdahl theorem.
+Although the horizonless geometry which approximately the same to the Schwarzschild black hole possibly turns into an exact black hole with the event horizon when the size of the star is indistinguishable from the Schwarzschild radius, it may alternatively indicate that real black holes have no exact event horizon.
+It is sometimes considered that such geometries cannot be realized because of the Buchdahl theorem \cite{Buchdahl:1959zz}.
+The Buchdahl theorem states that no static configuration of the perfect fluid has the radius equal to or less than 9/8 of the Schwarzschild radius.
+However, our solution can violate the Buchdahl inequality.
+The Buchdahl theorem assumes that the energy density is non-increasing outward and non-negative.
+Our solution does not satisfy these assumptions.
+The assumption of the Buchdahl theorem is reasonable for fluids of ordinary matters but is not necessarily satisfied by strings near the Hagedorn temperature.
 The negative energy density comes from the condensate of winding strings, or equivalently, appears because winding strings become tachyonic when the temperature effectively exceeds the Hagedorn temperature.
 Effects of the winding string condensate are completely stringy and appear only near the string scale.
 However, these stringy effects possibly become important even if the Hawking temperature is much lower than the string (or Planck) scale because the local temperature is highly blue-shifted near black holes.

 In this paper, we have ignored the coupling with dilaton field.
 It would be interesting to see how the dilaton coupling will modify the results in this paper.
 Since the fluid of winding strings couples with the dilaton, the exterior solution would also be modified from the Schwarzschild spacetime.
 The fluid model itself is merely an approximation and winding strings do not behave as a perfect fluid exactly.
 It would also be interesting to see more precise behaviors of winding strings, though it is very difficult to solve the original equations of motion of the winding string field.
 Even in the fluid model, several issues are left to be studied in more detail.
 For example, the Horowitz-Polchinski model has no normalizable solution for $D\geq 7$, whereas we have not reproduced this non-normalizability in our fluid model.
 There are several models related to this problem including charged solutions.
 They are left for future studies.